 Chevron has a right and a responsibility to its stockholders to advocate positions on proposed policies that will affect the company’s ability to meet the growing demand for energy.
-We lobby ethically, constructively and in a nonpartisan manner through direct communication with public officials and related support for such contacts.
+We lobby ethically, constructively and in a nonpartisan manner.
+Chevron’s lobbying activities include contacts with public officials and related support for such contacts.
 We also encourage our employees, retirees and others to communicate with officials as permitted by law.
 We comply with all registration and reporting regulations related to our lobbying activities.

-Chevron engages the administration of U.S. President Barack Obama and the U.S. Congress to provide perspectives on energy and other significant policy issues affecting the United States and the world.
+Chevron engages with the administration of U.S. President Donald Trump and the U.S. Congress to provide perspectives on energy and other significant policy issues affecting the United States and the world.
 The goal is to contribute to economic prosperity through sound policy.

-Chevron has strict policies and internal approval processes that comply with the letter and spirit of all applicable laws governing political contributions.
-Global corporate contributions in 2015 were approximately $9.5 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
+Chevron has strict policies and internal approval processes that comply with all applicable laws governing political contributions.
+Global corporate contributions in 2016 were approximately $11.8 million to support candidates and political organizations that foster economic development, free enterprise and good governance.
 Totals include contributions to support our views on local and state ballot measures.
-Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $528,000 in 2015 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
+Chevron employees, through the Chevron Employees Political Action Committee (CEPAC), contributed $450,000 in 2016 to the election of candidates from both parties for U.S. federal office, as well as to local and state candidates in certain U.S. jurisdictions.
 By policy, CEPAC does not contribute to presidential candidates or national political parties.

 More than half of the world’s population lives in countries rich in crude oil, natural gas and minerals.
 These resource-rich countries have the ability to generate revenues to facilitate their own economic development and reduce poverty.
-Chevron believes that the transparent and accurate accounting of revenues received by governments and payments made by extractive-industry companies to governments contributes to stable, long-term investment climates, economic growth and the well-being of communities, and have the potential to reduce corruption.
+Chevron believes that the transparent and accurate accounting of revenues received by governments and payments made by extractive-industry companies to governments contribute to stable, long-term investment climates, economic growth and the well-being of communities, and have the potential to reduce corruption.

-Our commitment to promoting revenue transparency is reflected in our participation as a stakeholder in the voluntary, multinational, government-led Extractive Industries Transparency Initiative (EITI), of which Chevron is the longest continually serving member on the EITI international board, has played a leadership role in establishing EITI’s global standard for financial transparency, and has actively supported the launch of EITI in many countries, including the United States.
+We demonstrate our commitment to promoting revenue transparency through active participation in the Extractive Industries Transparency Initiative (EITI).
+Chevron is the longest continually serving member on the EITI international board, has played a leadership role in establishing EITI’s global standard for financial transparency, and has actively supported the launch of EITI in many countries, including the United States.
 Over 50 countries are now undertaking EITI’s external validation process to ensure they are implementing the program according to agreed-upon standards.
-Chevron currently operates or has nonoperated working interests in 17 EITI-implementing countries: Azerbaijan, Colombia, Democratic Republic of Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Myanmar, Nigeria, Norway, the Philippines, Republic of Congo, Sierra Leone, Trinidad and Tobago, the United Kingdom, and the United States.
+Chevron currently operates or has nonoperated working interests in 15 EITI-implementing countries: Colombia, the Democratic Republic of the Congo, Ghana, Indonesia, Iraq, Kazakhstan, Liberia, Myanmar, Nigeria, Norway, the Philippines, Republic of Congo, Trinidad and Tobago, the United Kingdom and the United States.
 Chevron representatives currently participate in local multistakeholder groups in Norway and the Republic of Congo.
 Chevron has also been fully engaged in the United States EITI (USEITI) process since its inception in 2013.
 The U.S. Department of the Interior recently announced plans to mainstream the USEITI and will annually publish company payment data on its website.

-We will continue to provide support to new and experienced EITI-implementing countries, and work constructively with other stakeholders involved in revenue transparency initiatives that strive to provide citizens of resource-rich countries with information they can use to reduce corruption and improve governance.
+Chevron will continue to provide support to new and experienced EITI-implementing countries, and work constructively with stakeholders involved in revenue transparency initiatives that strive to provide citizens of resource-rich countries with information they can use to reduce corruption and improve governance.